 IWWG Training Course: Monitoring of landfill gas emissions

-Chair / Presidente: Viktoria Wechselberger and Marion Huber-Humer (AT)
+Chair / Presidente: V. Wechselberger, M. Huber-Humer (AT)

 On a global level, methane emissions from landfills still represent the largest direct source of greenhouse gas emissions from the solid waste sector.
 Diverse technologies that should mitigate LFG emissions, like gas extraction systems, methane oxidation covers or in-situ aeration measures, are therefore implemented.
 For a reliable assessment of the performance of these measures, and particularly for GHG counting and inventories, methods are required, that can cope with the high spatial and temporal variability of landfill gas emission fluxes.